proton/doit2ticktick/README.md

-# Doit.im to Todoist converter
+# Doit.im to Ticktick converter
-This is a tool for exporting all your tasks from a popular GTD-compliant todo service doit.im to Todoist.
+This is a tool for exporting all your tasks from a popular GTD-compliant todo service doit.im to ticktick.com.

 ## Usage:
 ```